UniKlo/PaintBot/Mechanics/PulleyWeights/README.md

 <img src="https://imgur.com/0aqqdF9.jpg" width="200">

-7 Bricks (~2.3 kg ea) layered on top of each other encased in a metal frame
+Clay bricks (~2.3 kg ea) layered on top of each other encased in a metal frame